 Quiz grades will automatically be posted.
 You will have full access to your grade sheet so you will be able to keep track of how you are doing at all times.

 Your overall grade in the course will be determined by the total number of points you have accumulated on quizzes and assignments.
-The grading scale is as follows:

 You will be given more information about the grading and other course matters in the Orientation Module.